dotnet/docs/docs/core/tutorials/with-visual-studio-code.md

 ## Add a class

 1. To add a new class, right click in the VSCode Explorer and select **New File**.
 This adds a new file to the folder you have open in VSCode.
-2. Name your file *MyClass.cs*.
+2. Name your file *Fluffy-broccolli.cs*.
 You must save it with a `.cs` extension at the end for it to be recognized as a csharp file.
 3. Add the code below to create your first class.
 Make sure to include the correct namespace so you can reference it from your *Program.cs* file:

     ``` csharp